-We built our firm by working with each of our clients on a one-to-one basis.
+At Levitt & Slafkes, we understand that no two cases are the same, which is why we work with every client on a one-to-one basis.
 By working closely with our clients, we understand the nuances of each case.
-In bankruptcy and commercial matters, this knowledge can mean millions of dollars.
+In bankruptcy litigation and commercial disputes, this knowledge can mean saving millions of dollars.

-We represent our clients in courts at all levels: state, federal and bankruptcy.
-We understand the differences, not only in the laws governing each of those different areas, but also in the rules and practices.
+As providers of commercial and bankruptcy litigation services in NJ, we represent our clients in courts at all levels: state, federal and bankruptcy.
+We understand the differences, not only in the laws governing each of those different venues, but also in the rules and practices.
 This experience benefits all of our litigation clients.

 Saving Time And Expense Through Lean Litigation Principles

-We use lean litigation practices in complex litigation matters involving commercial and bankruptcy disputes, including:
+We use lean litigation practices in complex litigation matters involving any form of commercial and bankruptcy dispute, including:

 - Objections to discharge: In some bankruptcy cases, creditors object to debts being discharged, attempting to make people pay debts that would otherwise be eliminated in a bankruptcy.
 These creditors sometimes bring claims that can be dismissed with a simple motion.
 Unfortunately, too many people panic or have been abandoned by their attorneys.
 As a result, they pay the creditors just to make the case go away.